Pellissippi Parkway: Extension to US 321 and controversies

 This final section has been met with much controversy and opposition from locals, causing multiple delays, redesigns, and court reviews.
 In 1999, TDOT conducted an environmental assessment to evaluate alternatives to the project.
 On April 24, 2002, the Federal Highway Administration (FHWA) issued a "finding of no significant impact" (FONSI), which would have allowed TDOT to proceed with the project.
 On June 7, 2002, a group of local citizens, who had reorganized Citizens Against the Pellissippi Parkway Extension (CAPPE), filed a lawsuit against TDOT, the FHWA, and the U.S. Department of Transportation, arguing that the FONSI violated provisions of the National Environmental Policy Act that require an environmental impact statement.
 On June 22, the FHWA informed TDOT of an intent to suspend federal funding for the extension in response to the lawsuit.
 On July 17, Judge Todd J. Campbell of the U.S. District Court for the Middle District of Tennessee issued an injunction against TDOT, prohibiting them from proceeding with construction activities.
 On August 29, the FHWA notified TDOT that they were withdrawing the FONSI, but this action was blocked by the District Court on October 1, due to TDOT's intent to proceed with the project without federal funding.
 On July 7, 2004, the Sixth Circuit Court of Appeals reversed the District Court's ruling and modified the injunction one month later to allow TDOT to prepare an environmental impact statement.
 On September 27, 2004, TDOT announced plans to do so.

 The draft environmental impact statement was approved on April 14, 2010.
 On July 27, 2013, TDOT announced that the alignment for the extension, which includes a westward shift of the southern end from the original plan, had been chosen.
 The final environmental impact statement was approved on September 10, 2015, and the FHWA approved the route on August 31, 2017.
-This extension, which TDOT is not expected to be able to begin construction on until at least 2025, has continued to be met with fierce community opposition, however.
+This extension, which TDOT is not expected to be able to begin construction on for many more years, has continued to be met with fierce community opposition, however.